Meet Rebecca Loesberg

 Masters of Social Work, Jane Addams School of Social Work at the University of Illinois at Chicago

 We spend so much time at work, but it's often left out of the discussion of what impacts our mental health.
 We'll work on managing those tricky boss relationships, coworker dynamics, and trying to make your general workflow a little easier.

 We all know that pit in our stomach or racing heart feeling.
 We will work on naming it, understanding it, and learning to walk alongside of it.

 This one is a biggie!
 We'll work on how you're communicating with your partner, spots of friction in your partner and friendship relationships, dating issues, ALL.OF.THE.THINGS.

 Family life is complicated--whether it be your "new" family with your partner, your "old family" with the people who raised you, or your chosen family.
 We can work on navigating all of the intersecting roles you hold.

 It's not just feeling sad.
 We can work on feeling a lack of motivation, being tired all of the time, and general "blah-ness".
 Let's work together to get your spirits feeling a little lighter.

 Don't feel like what is going on with you fits in one of these boxes?
 IT DOESN'T HAVE TO.
 Let's work on what is most important to you.

 let's talk money

 Trust me, this isn't my favorite subject either, but it's important for you to have the information you need to pick the best therapist for you.
-My therapy rate is $160 per session.
+My therapy rate is $180 per session.
 I'm out of network with insurance, but I am able to provide you with a superbill to request reimbursement through your insurance.
-I do offer a sliding scale and we can talk through pricing that works for you and your life.
+I have a few reduced rate slots at $100 per session that may be available.